-- Assisted Departure for students: Primary 2:50pm to 3:10pm; Lower Elementary 3:00pm-3:10pm; Upper Elementary 3:30pm-3:40pm - Walk-up departures cannot be facilitated during this time except for Toddler Campus. - Parents must wear a face mask during assisted departure. - Please pull up and park at the designated arrival/departure location for your community. - Get out of your car, sign out (Primary only) and get your child into the car, buckle your child in their car seat, if needed. - Once your child is in the car, pull up to the driveway to turn into traffic.
+- Departure for students: Primary 2:50pm to 3:10pm; Elementary 3:00pm-3:10pm - Parents must wear a face mask during departure - Please pull up and park at the designated arrival/departure location for your community. - Get out of your car, sign out your child, and get your child into the car, buckle your child in their car seat, if needed. - Once your child is in the car, pull up to the driveway to turn into traffic.